Skeleton keys, mortise locks and doorknobs

 I've done my best to keep as much of the original hardware as possible.
 This is my doorknob from the kitchen to the basement.
 This door has been painted a nice clean white since this picture was taken.
 And, the doorknob is also a nice white.
 Whatever the marks that were on them months ago, they have come off with time and use.

 Wow, if you are still here with me, you must love old homes!
+Thanks for reading as I share about the types of locks my home has!
 I have plans to share more about my renovations and the quirky things in an old home.
 If you want to see more about my 1923 house, please take a peek at some of my other blog posts.

 If there is anything you are interested in or would like to see, let me know by writing a comment, below.
 Thanks for hanging in there with me and reading about doorknobs!
 Bet you didn't think you'd be doing that today, did you?